strangeloopcanon/ParaLLM/README.md

 - **Multi-Model Querying:** Query multiple LLMs simultaneously, comparing their outputs
 - **CSV Input/Output:** Use CSV files for batch processing of prompts
 - **Structured JSON Output:** Get responses formatted to JSON schemas or Pydantic models
-- **High Performance:** Leverages Bodo for parallel execution of queries
+- **High Performance:** Leverages Bodo for acceleration.
+Bodo installs with ParaLLM and acts as a drop‑in replacement for pandas; the code prefers `bodo.pandas` automatically.
 - **Multiple Providers:** Support for OpenAI, AWS Bedrock, and Google Gemini

 ## Installation